Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: The Proposed Method

 where $\Omega$ is a finite set of contexts and $k$ is the number of contexts.
 For an arbitrary MDP, we partition its state space into $k$ contexts, and all states within each context follow approximately the same distribution, to decouple the correlations among states against distribution drift.
 More precisely, for a partition of $\mathcal{S}$ in Eq. \eqref{eq:context}, we associate a context $\omega_i$ with each set $\mathcal{S}_i$, so that for $s \in \mathcal{S}_i$, $\omega(s)=\omega_i$, where $\omega(s)$ can be thought of as a function of state $s$.

 The inherent learning-while-exploring feature of RL agents leads to the fact that the agent generally does not experience all possible states of the environment while searching for the optimal policy.
 Thus, it is unnecessary to process the entire state space.
-Based on this fact, in CDaKD, we only perform context division on states experienced during training.
-In this paper, we employ {\em Sequential K-Means Clustering} \cite{dias2008skm} to achieve context detection adaptively (See Appendix \ref{Sequential K-Means Clustering} for more details).
+Based on this fact, in IQ, we only perform context division on states experienced during training.
+In this paper, we employ {\em Sequential K-Means Clustering} \cite{dias2008skm} (See Appendix \ref{Sequential K-Means Clustering}) to achieve context detection adaptively.

-In Fig. \ref{fig:CDaKD_framework}, $k$ centroids $\mathcal{C}=\{c_1,c_2,\dots,c_k\}$ are initialized at random in the entire state space.
-In each subsequent time step $t$, we execute {\em State Assignment} and {\em Centroid Update} steps for each incoming state received from the environment, and store its corresponding transition $\{s_t,\omega(s_t),a_t,r_t,s_{t+1},\omega(s_{t+1})\}$ into the replay buffer $\mathcal{B}$.
+In Fig. \ref{fig:IQ_framework}, $k$ centroids $\mathcal{C}=\{c_1,c_2,\dots,c_k\}$ are initialized at random in the entire state space.
+In each subsequent time step $t$, we execute {\em State Assignment} and {\em Centroid Update} steps for each incoming state received from the environment\footnote{Note that it is suggested to normalize the state in different dimensions before performing these two steps for more reasonable context division results.}, and store its corresponding transition $\{s_t,\omega(s_t),a_t,r_t,s_{t+1},\omega(s_{t+1})\}$ into the replay buffer $\mathcal{B}$.
 Accordingly, in the training phase, we randomly sample a batch of transitions from $\mathcal{B}$ and train the shared feature extractor $\Phi_R$ and the specific output head $\Phi_A$ corresponding to the input state simultaneously, while conducting fine-tuning of other output heads to avoid interference on learned policies.
-Since we store the context label of each state in the replay buffer, there are no additional state assignments required at every update step\footnote{In CDaKD, we only need to perform state assignment once for each state.}.
+Since we store the context label of each state in the replay buffer, there are no additional state assignments required at every update step\footnote{In IQ, we only need to perform state assignment once for each state.}.

 Note that it is also possible to conduct context division based on the initial state distribution \cite{ghosh2018divide}.
-By contrast, we show that the partition of all states experienced during training can produce more accurate and effective context division results, as the trajectories starting from the initial states within different contexts have a high likelihood of overlapping in subsequent time steps (See Appendix \ref{ISC_vs_ESC} for more detailed experiments and analysis).
+By contrast, we show that the partition of all states experienced during training can produce more accurate and effective context division results, as the trajectories starting from the initial states within different contexts have a high likelihood of overlapping in subsequent time steps (See Appendix \ref{ISC_vs_ESC} for more details).